dhanush2506/GITHUB-EXAMPLE/README.md

 # Docker Flask Application

 - This application is wrtten on python
-- It shall be deployed on GKE
+- It shall be deployed on GKE.